cogentcore/cogent/README.md

 # DONE

+* start select on menu (buff menu etc) not working -- so flakey
 * external files not quite working
 * recycle tab not working: getting stuck with Updating
 * replace is not interactive